bpg/terraform-provider-proxmox/docs/index.md

     - `agent_socket` - (Optional) The path to the SSH agent socket.
       Defaults to the value of the `SSH_AUTH_SOCK` environment variable.
 Can also be sourced from `PROXMOX_VE_SSH_AUTH_SOCK`.
+    - `node` - (Optional) The node configuration for the SSH connection.
+Can be specified multiple times to provide configuration fo multiple nodes.
+        - `name` - (Required) The name of the node.
+        - `address` - (Required) The IP address of the node.